 Gregor Spörri misses two unfinished oversized sarcophagi in the unfinished rock chamber 30 meters below the pyramid of Cheops (2019)

-Gregor Spörri would like to publish his sometimes irritating research findings as a non-fiction book, but he lacks support from established scientific circles.
+Gregor Spörri originally wanted to publish his research results in the form of a non-fiction book, but he lacked support from scientific circles.
+He then decides to publish his findings on this website.

 Alien creator H.R.
 Giger with Gregor Spörri in his Basel discotheque: Mad Max (2000)